shelbywom/Spanish-Game/README.md

    - Open your preferred web browser and navigate to `http://localhost/phpmyadmin/` to access phpMyAdmin.

 2. **Create Database**:
    - Click on the "Databases" tab and create a new database for your game.
+Title it "spanishquestions".
+   - You will need two tables. "questions" and 'high scores".
+In Questions, you will need 5 rows: Question, Correct Answer, and Inorrect Answer 1,2,3, In The high scores table, you only need two rows, "PlayerName" and "TotalScore".

 3. **Import Questions**: (See Adding Questions to Database for additional help)
    - Import the provided array of Spanish learning questions into your database.